shahat98/Fatoura-Backend-Software-Engineer-Task/README.md

 npm start
 ```
 * the DB hosted in MongoDB atlas host so the project will connect to it directly.
-* Important Note : Some internet provider can not get access to Atlas host so if that happen try another one.
+* Important Note :
+  * Some internet provider can not get access to Atlas host so if that happen try another one.
+  * admin user credentails attached in task solution mail.

 ### API endpoints: